The Best Banff Activities That You Will Love

 When to Go to Banff

 The answer to the best time to go to Banff really depends on what you’re looking for.
-For the best weather and highest temperatures, you’ll want to go from June through August.
+You’ll want to go from June through August for the best weather and highest temperatures.
 I went in July, and there was snow in some of the highest mountains in the area, even still!

 The leaves change between mid-September and October, so that’s a lovely time to go as well, though not as warm.
 The height of the winter season is from December to March.
 So, if you’re interested in skiing and the picturesque beauty of Banff National Park in the wintertime, that’s the best time to go.